dracula/colorls/INSTALL.md

 #### Activating theme

 1. First you need to have installed [colorls](https://github.com/athityakumar/colorls#installation).
+Ensure you are running the latest release of colorls, as support for hex string values were added as of the [1.4.2 release](https://github.com/athityakumar/colorls/releases/tag/v1.4.2)

 2. (Optionally) Make a backup of your current dark colorscheme:

     ```bash